ipoerner/docker-in-a-box/README.md

 Sometimes you need to build a base box to be used with Vagrant entirely from scratch.
-Not based upon some untrusted public base box, or a hand-crafted VM that cannot easily be updated or modified.
+Not based upon some untrusted public base box, or a hand-crafted VM that cannot easily be updated or shared.

 Under the premise that you're working with VirtualBox as a provider for Vagrant and Ubuntu is your OS of choice, preseeding comes as a natural choice for automating the installation process.

-Future versions may add support for other OS and different providers.
-I'd always be happy about contributions of any kind!
+Future versions of this... tool may add support for other OS and different providers.
+I'd be happy to see contributions of any kind!

 ## Usage